Zurich; ‘Alice Neel’ at Thomas Ammann Fine Arts AG

 A short trip to Zurich last Friday afternoon visiting Thomas Ammann Fine Arts AG, for an extraordinary exhibition ‘Alice Neel’( b.
 1900 – d.
 1984) at the beautiful villa on the hills of Zurich.
-The Thomas Amman Fine Arts in collaboration with the Estate of Alice Neel has selected and exhibits fourteen paintings which cover all periods of the artist’s career, significant and representative of their time.
-This is the first Alice Neel show to take place in Switzerland
+Thomas Amman Fine Arts in collaboration with the Estate of Alice Neel has selected and exhibits fourteen paintings which cover all periods of the artist’s career, significant and representative of her time.
+This is the first Alice Neel exhibition in Switzerland.

-photos @ Janosch Vögeli,permission by Thomas Amman Fine Arts, AG
+photos @ Janosch Vögeli, Thomas Amman Fine Arts, AG

-It was a beautiful experience to see this extraordinary exhibition, and a treat to have a tour on Alice Neel’s work by Han Byul Jung, art historian at Thomas Ammann AG premises.
-Thomas Ammann Fine Arts AG holds a unique setting in Zurich hills (the villa was built in 1930 by the Swiss architect Otto Rudolf Salvisberg).
+It was a beautiful experience to see this extraordinary exhibition, and a treat to have a tour of Alice Neel’s work by Han Byul Jung, the art historian in-house at Thomas Ammann Fine Arts.
+The gallery/villa holds a unique setting in Zurich hills (Amman villa was built in 1930 by the Swiss architect Otto Rudolf Salvisberg).

-garden view, villa Thomas Ammann Fine Arts, with a fabulous sculpture by Cy Twombly, photo@VK
+garden view, villa Thomas Ammann Fine Arts, sculpture by Cy Twombly, photo@VK

 …although her work was highly regarded in bohemian New York, success came late.
 Her solo exhibition at the Whitney Museum of American Art, New York, 1974, The Georgia Museum of Art in Athens, Georgia, 1975, and her inclusion in the groundbreaking exhibition Women Artists: 1550-1950 at the Brooklyn Museum, Brooklyn, 1977, marked a breakthrough.
-In Europe her paintings and drawings were-until recently-little known. … (Doris Ammann & Georg Frei, published catalogue, 2015, for the exhibition)
+In Europe, her paintings and drawings were-until recently-little known. … (Doris Ammann & Georg Frei, published catalog, 2015)

-a beautiful illustrated catalogue, 2015, accompanies the exhibition with an essay by Mark Gisbourne.
+a beautifully illustrated catalog, 2015, is published by Thomas Amman Fine Art, with an essay by Mark Gisbourne.

-‘...The rupture following the US involvement in the Second World War created a cultural elision in American art, and was to totally change the perception of painting and particularly traditional genres such as painted portraiture.
-Against the background of Clement Greenberg’s ‘high modernism’ the portrait for many became seen as a quaint and unfashionable entity.
-Painting evolved into questions about the processes of abstraction and surface autonomy, or compositional systems of material construction, thereby diminishing the portrait along with other genre that dealt primarily with individuated subject matter.” (from Mark Gisbourne’s essay)
+‘...The rupture following the US involvement in the Second World War created a cultural elision in American art and was to totally change the perception of painting and particularly traditional genres such as painted portraiture.
+Against the background of Clement Greenberg’s ‘high modernism,’ the portrait of many became seen as a quaint and unfashionable entity.
+Painting evolved into questions about the processes of abstraction and surface autonomy, or compositional systems of material construction, thereby diminishing the portrait along with other genres that dealt primarily with the individuated subject matter.” (from Mark Gisbourne’s essay)